uribealex69-rgb/battery-tm-4-matlab/Matlab Files/README.txt

-The second 2 .m files are helper functions for the second part.
-Make sure to download so that the code runs smoothly without issues
+There are two helper functions for Task 2 (.m files) make sure to download so that the code runs smoothly.

+I am not sure if they can be converted into .mlx helper functions